RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational sites and authors.

 A friend of mine who has been working from home for over a year now found great clothes that were professional in looks but comfortable enough to lounge around the house anytime.
 She said it helps her feel professional but still feels good.
 The best of both worlds.

-I don’t know if I can live my life without this.
+I don’t know if I can live without my calendar.
 It keeps me on track.
 I can note important deadlines, holidays, when my customers or suppliers will be closed, and when co-workers will be out of the office traveling or on vacation.
 When you work from home, you aren’t in the mix with all the coming and goings.
 You need the calendar to keep you on track of your job at all locations.

 It is also a great way to keep your life organized.
 You can see when you have a virtual meeting and when you can meet with your child’s teacher.
-Combine both worlds here and find fewer conflicts.
+You can combine both worlds and have fewer conflicts.